Cellular communications and signalling

 Objectives

-The objective of the EU is to
+The EU's objective is to

 Read more

-Necessary pre-requisites
+Necessary prerequisites

-Recommended prerequisites: Basic knowledge of the molecular mechanisms involved in the major physiological and neurophysiological functions.
+Recommended prerequisites: Basic knowledge of the molecular mechanisms involved in major physiological and neurophysiological functions.
 Basic knowledge of pharmacology.

 Read more